tomeck8/tomeck8.github.io/blogposts/attention.md

 ## Credits
-The sources I used to write this blog are mainly [this YouTube video from Andrej Karpathy](https://www.youtube.com/watch?v=kCc8FmEb1nY) (former AI director of Tesla), some blogs mentioned in-text, and the book "Transformers for Transformers for Natural Language Processing" by Denis Rothman.
+The sources I used to write this blog are mainly [this YouTube video from Andrej Karpathy](https://www.youtube.com/watch?v=kCc8FmEb1nY) (former AI director of Tesla), the ["Attention is All You Need" Paper](https://arxiv.org/pdf/1706.03762.pdf), and the book "Transformers for Transformers for Natural Language Processing" by Denis Rothman.
 Also, there is a [Google Colab](https://github.com/karpathy/ng-video-lecture) from Karpathy's video.

 If you read until here, thanks, you're awesome! :)